perseoGI/design-patterns/README.md

 ### Liskov-Substitution Principle

-Subtypes must be substitutable for their base types Ensure a subclass has all the behaviors the base class has It should provide a different behavior than the base class has But it should not change or modify behavior
+- Subtypes must be substitutable for their base types
+- Ensure a subclass has all the behaviors the base class has
+- It should provide a different behavior than the base class has but it should not change or modify behavior

 Automatically follow Open-Close Principle